|

 water fasting, such as rare disorders, improper liver or kidney function, and prior medication therapies.

-- Remember the "healthy" in healthy fasting.
+- Remember you're fasting to improve your health, not to tear down your body.
 Use your common sense.
-There was a method of fasting once promoted for
+There was a method of fasting once

 here and by other responsible proponents of fasting.